 Conclusion

 In summary, curry leaves, cherished for their distinctive flavor and aroma in Indian cuisine, offer a spectrum of potential health benefits owing to their rich nutritional profile.
 These leaves are celebrated not only for their culinary versatility but also for their traditional medicinal uses, such as aiding digestion, promoting hair health, and possessing anti-inflammatory properties.
-While widely recognized in Ayurveda for their holistic benefits, more empirical studies are necessary to substantiate these claims thoroughly.
+While widely recognized in Ayurveda for its holistic benefits, more empirical studies are necessary to substantiate these claims thoroughly.
 Nevertheless, whether used to enhance the taste of dishes, in herbal teas, or as a potential health aid, curry leaves stand as a flavorful herb with promising wellness attributes, inviting exploration both in culinary delights and holistic well-being.